 Can other customers replicate this build?

 Yes.
 The four-project structure used in this build is a pattern that maps onto many operational use cases — field service, client delivery, booking, logistics, vendor coordination, and similar work.
 Taskade publishes templates in the community gallery, and Taskade Genesis itself can construct a comparable dashboard from a natural-language prompt that describes the domain.
-The specific refinements that make a given build production-ready — the edge cases, the escalation rules, the domain-specific reporting — come from the operator's direct experience with the business.
+The refinements that make a given build production-ready — the edge cases, the escalation rules, the domain-specific reporting — come from the operator's direct experience with the business.
 The pattern is replicable; the domain expertise is what distinguishes good builds from generic ones.

 What kind of user does Taskade Genesis serve best?